-An oxidized nanocellulose is isolated as a 10-20% hydrogel with >90% crystallinity based on XRD data.
-The particle size is around 50-100 nm (from microcrysalline cellulose) and 100-150 nm (from wood fibers) and shows oval shapes with 2-3 aspect ratios.
+Oxidized cellulose (OC) and nanocellulose (ONC) are isolated as a 10-20% hydrogel with >90% crystallinity based on XRD data.
+While OC is long cellulose fibrils, the particle size of oxidized nanocellulose (ONC) is around 50-100 nm (from microcrysalline cellulose) and 100-150 nm (from wood fibers) and shows oval shapes with 2-3 aspect ratios.

 SuCellose100 (prepared from MCC)

 SuCellose 200 (prepared from hardwood fibers)

 It was further found that crosslinking of oxidized cellulose and nanocellulose improves the water absorbency and mechanical strength of fibers.
 The oxidation process to produce oxidized cellulose and nanocellulose is optimized to maximize the yield quantitatively and to minimize the use of ingredients to reduce the production costs.